judaschwartz/kemachEmailScript/README.md

 # kemachEmailScript

-Use this script to genrate emails for orders from a google form like [this](https://forms.gle/5L9mvcz8vApmgada6) the second row of the results sheet should conatian the names of the fields and the third row the prices the last columns of the sheet should be named in this order `Number of Items`	`Order ID`	`total` `edit link` on pesach there is a coupons column and two more columns before the `total` column named `subtotal` and `Coupon discount`
+Use this script to genrate emails for orders from a google form like [this]([https://forms.gle/5L9mvcz8vApmgada6](https://docs.google.com/forms/d/1R0lu2e-WaseXk69aCQEdmrqJUQfQm3A9ksUrhcQp3zU/edit)) (please do not edit the sample form) the second row of the results sheet should conatian the names of the fields and the third row the prices the last columns of the sheet should be named in this order `Number of Items`	`Order ID`	`total` `edit link` on pesach there is a coupons column and two more columns before the `total` column named `subtotal` and `Coupon discount`